Merzasphor/MWSE/docs/source/types/tes3class.md

 ### `minorSkills`

 *Read-only*.
-An array-style table of the 5 skills IDs associated with the class' major skills.
+An array-style table of the 5 skills IDs associated with the class' minor skills.

 **Returns**: